 Asperger’s syndrome is now considered to be part of the autism spectrum, rather than having its own separate diagnosis.

-All types of autism impact on a child's behavior and ability to communicate.
+All types of autism impact on a child's behaviour and ability to communicate.
 It's important to seek help if you are concerned your child has autism.
 Early intervention offers the best outcomes, no matter what type of autism a child has.

 Last reviewed: September 2018